-FIRST Tech Challenge teams who were awarded Oregon Department of Education grants or iGrants from Washington for the 2014-2015 season are encouraged not to apply for ORTOP Team Support.
+FIRST Tech Challenge teams who were awarded Daimler: Education in Motion or Oregon Department of Education grants for the 2016-2017 season will not be considered for an ORTOP Team Support Award.

 |Requirements for Team Support||

-NEXT, Get REAL and look at the FTC Game Page, read through FTC Game MANUAL PART 1.
+Take a look at the FTC Game Page, skim through FTC Game MANUAL PART 1.
 This will provide a real picture of what is involved and expected of the team members and adults associated with the team.
 Click on the past challenges link to read Part II of previous year's challenges.